xlcnd/isbnlib/README.rst

 add a new service (``add_service``), access bibliographic formatters for metadata (``bibformatters``), set the default formatter (``setdefaultbibformatter``), add new formatters (``add_bibformatter``) and set a new cache (``set_cache``) (e.g. to switch off the chache ``set_cache(None)``).
-The cache only works for calls through ``isbnlib.meta``.
+The cache only works for calls through metadata functions.
 These changes only work for the 'current session', so should be done always before calling other methods.